It’s natural for a MacBook Pro or any Mac to become warm during normal use. But, if your MacBook is running very hot, it’s probably not okay.

 MacBook Pro Overheating: 10 Possible Causes & Fixes

 Please note: the solutions below apply to a Mac that is still operational when it heats up.
-If your MacBook Pro shuts down itself due to overheating and won’t turn on, wait for a couple of minutes until it cools off and then restart the machine.
+If your MacBook Pro shuts down due to overheating and won’t turn on, wait for a couple of minutes until it cools off and then restart the machine.

 1. Your Mac’s Got Malware